-Getting a commercial lawn care or landscaping account means one thing: big money.
+Getting a commercial lawn care contract means one thing: big money.

 But it can also mean a big headache if you do it wrong:

 The goal is to WIN the account and make a PROFIT, right?